 Excision biopsy is also called a surgical biopsy.
-In this biopsy, you have a minor operation to remove the whole lump under general anaesthetic.
+In this biopsy, you have a minor operation to remove the whole lump under local anaesthetic or general anaesthetic.
 Many hospitals do this type of biopsy as a day case.
 In others, you may need to stay in hospital overnight.

 A wire guided biopsy is also called a wire localisation.
 Doctors usually use this technique if you have calcium specks showing up on your mammogram, but no clear lump.
 In these cases, the surgeon can't really see or feel which area needs to be removed.
 So during a mammogram or ultrasound, the doctor puts a fine wire into the area containing the calcium specks.
 The doctor makes sure the tip of the wire is right in the centre of the abnormal area and then secures the wire firmly.